-- 1. Insert the hard drive into the hard-drive carrier with the connector end of the hard drive toward the back. - 2.
-Align the screw holes on the hard drive with the back set of holes on the hard-drive carrier.

-When aligned correctly, the back of the hard drive will be flush with the back of the hard-drive carrier.

-3. Attach the screws to secure the hard drive to the hard-drive carrier.
+- 1. Insert the hard drive into the hard-drive carrier with the connector end of the hard drive toward the back. - Align the screw holes on the hard drive with the set of screw holes on the hard-drive carrier.When aligned correctly, the back of the hard drive is flush with the back of the hard-drive carrier. - 3.
+Attach the screws to secure the hard drive to the hard-drive carrier.